chrisdoherty4/ipvanish/README.md

 # Vanish

-## Overview
-Vanish an installable python application that interacts with the IPVanish servers.
+Vanish is an installable python application that interacts with the IPVanish servers.
 It can grab the latest server configurations and intelligently detect what servers to connec to based on user defined filtering.